Aurum Resources Expands Stake in Mako Gold

 - Make smarter investments with weekly expert stock picks from the Smart Investor Newsletter

-Aurum Resources Limited has increased its stake in Mako Gold Limited, boosting its voting power from 58.14% to 60.04%.
-This change results from Aurum acquiring additional shares through a takeover offer.
-The move reflects Aurum’s strategic positioning in the market, signaling potential growth opportunities for investors.
+Aurum Resources Limited has increased its stake in Mako Gold Limited, now holding 64.19% of the voting power.
+This change comes after Aurum acquired additional shares through a takeover offer, reflecting their strategic interest in Mako’s operations.
+Investors may find this development significant as it highlights Aurum’s growing influence in Mako’s corporate decisions.

-For further insights into AU:AUE stock, check out TipRanks’ Stock Analysis page.

 Trending Articles